codurance/site/_posts/2018-09-03-the-functional-style-part-3.md

   (map base-pair dna))
 ```

+The business end of this code is the last line `(map base-pair dna)` - it is worth pointing out else you might have missed it.
+It means `map` the `base-pair` function over the `dna` string (which behaves as a sequence).
 If we want it to return a string instead of a list (which is what `map` gives us), the only change required would be:

 ```clojure
 (apply str (map base-pair dna))